Do you spend family outings disciplining your child? Learn what to do when your kids don’t listen in public so you can

 Why say it before they even misbehave?
-Letting them know beforehand seems more like an agreement, like a pact.
+Letting them know beforehand seems more like an agreement, a pact.
 You’re taking them to a place with the expectation of appropriate behavior.
 If they don’t listen, then the consequence you’ve already laid out will happen.

 Telling them the consequence after they’ve misbehaved can feel like a threat.
-It’ll still work, but it can also feel like it came out of nowhere, and your kids might resist even further.
+It could still work, but it can also feel like it came out of nowhere, and they might resist even further.

 And make the consequences a natural one to the behavior.
-You might tell your kids you’ll leave the library if they keep yelling.
+You might tell them you’ll leave the library if they keep yelling.
 Leaving the library is a natural consequence more so than taking away their train set at home.

 3. Show empathy

-So, let’s say your child arrived at the carnival and is getting to be a handful.
-He’s yelling in excitement, running to the booths and not following expectations.
+Let’s say your child arrived at the carnival and is getting to be a handful.
+He’s yelling in excitement, running to the booths, and not following expectations.

 It’s tempting to go into discipline mode right away.
-Before you do that though, show your child empathy.
-This allows you to see your child’s behavior from a new point of view.
-And it show him you understand what he’s feeling.
+Before you do that though, show him empathy so you can see his behavior from a new point of view.
+It shows him you understand what he’s feeling.

-You might tell your child, “I can see you’re so excited to be here at the carnival!
+You might say, “I can see you’re excited to be here at the carnival!
 You can’t wait to go on the rides.”
-He isn’t out to get a rise out of you, but is excited to be at the carnival.
+He isn’t out to get a rise out of you, but is simply excited.
 He’s having a difficult time containing his emotions, not misbehaving for the sake of it.

-When you lay out the rules, he’ll feel understood.
-You might say, “You can’t just run off though.
+Then, lay out the rules and the reasons behind them.
+“You can’t run off though.
 I might lose you, or you might not know where to go.
-It’s important you stay near me at all times, even if you’re excited.”
+It’s important you stay near me, even if you’re excited.”

-Other emotions that empathy can reveal include feeling tired, hungry or overstimulated.
-Placing yourself in your child’s shoes can shed light on why he may be behaving this way.
+Other emotions that empathy can reveal include feeling tired, hungry, or overstimulated.
+Placing yourself in his shoes can shed light on why he’s behaving this way.